WebGL / ThreeJS Glow Tutorial Using Gaussian Blurring

 screenBoundingBox.BottomLeft.x = 1; screenBoundingBox.BottomLeft.y = 1;

 Next, we loop through each of the bounding box vertices and transform into camera space after applying any transformations made to the glow cube object (there are no transformations in our scene, but these could be translations, rotations, scaling, etc).
-THREE JS makes this relatively easy.
-We first copy the vertex into a new vector since we don't want to modify the original vertex.
-Then we apply the world/camera transformations.

 var transformedVertex = new THREE.Vector3()